What is an Employee Engagement Survey?

 Employee engagement survey and analytics are key to creating a work culture that positively cultivates employee mood and morale, increases workforce productivity and sustains an overall winning and happy workplace.

 Here are the top 20 employee engagement survey questions you need to include in your survey to get better responses from your employees so that you can measure your employee engagement levels and also identify the areas that need improvement so that there is increased employee engagement.

 I cannot emphasize more on the importance of timely feedback and how it helps employees perform better.
 A timely feedback is the need of the hour, as there is no point waiting until the end of the year.
 A constructive feedback will help employees identify their strengths and weaknesses and improve upon it, thus, increasing levels of employee engagement.

-1. I receive constructive feedback from my manager.
+1. Do you receive constructive feedback from your manager?

 Managers are the direct source of feedback for the employees.
 A manager or a supervisor must at all times keep in mind that feedback is a process to help employees improve and perform well at the workplace and not a platform to declaim their personal frustrations.
 If an employee answers negatively to this question immediate effective steps should be taken.

-2. I receive timely feedback from my peers.
+2. Do you receive timely feedback from your peers?

 Peers or colleagues can give feedback which is not very formal in nature.
 In fact, it is a good and a healthy practice for team members and peers to have open discussions, this facilitates a harmonious environment at work, that helps employees think clear and better.

 3. Does your supervisor recognize your efforts when you perform well?